-- Provided to eligible undergraduate, graduate, and professional students regardless of financial need. - School determines the amount to be borrowed based on the cost of attendance and other financial aid. - Interest accrues (accumulates) from the time funds are first paid out.
-Interest can be paid while attending school and during grace periods and deferment or forbearance periods, or may accrue and be capitalized (that is, added to the principal amount of your loan).
-If interest accrues, the total loan amount to be repaid will increase because you will be charged interest on a higher principal amount.
+- Provided to eligible undergraduate, graduate, and professional students regardless of financial need. - School determines the amount to be borrowed based on the cost of attendance and other financial assistance. - Interest generally accrues (accumulates) during all periods from the time funds are first paid out.